Learning Abroad Staff

-Alice moved to Utah from Florida where she worked in higher education for over 15 years.
+Kara moved to Utah from Florida.
 She divides her time in Learning Abroad between administrative and accounting duties.
 She works on budgeting and finances with Colleges of Architecture and Planning, Fine Arts, Education, Honors, Social Work, Health, and Mines and Earth Sciences.
 Preferred pronouns: She/Her/Hers.

 |Eric Boscan, MA – Learning Abroad Coordinator

 Eric is originally from Salt Lake City, and is a graduate of the University of Utah and the University of Denver - Josef Korbel School of International Studies.
 He has been working in international education since 2014 and joined Learning Abroad in 2016.
-Eric serves as main contact for the University of Utah College of Health, School of Medicine, College of Pharmacy, College of Nursing, and School of Dentistry.
+Eric serves as main contact for the College of Health, School of Medicine, College of Pharmacy, College of Nursing, School of Dentistry, College of Science, College of Mines and Earth Sciences, College of Social Work, and College of Law.
 In addition, he is the primary contact for incoming exchange students from our partner institutions around the world.
 Preferred pronouns: He/Him/His.